JeanLeBris/argparse_cpp/README.md

 The objective of argparse_cpp is to reproduce the python argparse library for C++.

-The library is not usable yet.
+The library is (somewhat) usable, but very buggy.

-Right now, the library can parse subparsers and parse the default values of arguments.
+Float and Double arguments won't work.

 Compared to its python counterpart there are some differences:
 - The program's version is not given to a "version" ```add_argument()``` method call, it is given to the initial ```ArgumentParser``` declaration.